 Protestant vs Non-Denominational: What’s the Difference?

-Many people are aware that the terms “Protestant” and “non-denominational” are both associated with Christianity.
-Sometimes the terms describe churches; other times they describe people.
+Many people know that the terms “Protestant” and “non-denominational” are associated with Christianity.
+Sometimes the terms describe churches; other times, they describe people.
 But what is the difference between them?

 The term “Protestant” describes one of the three historic branches of Christianity, the other two being Roman Catholicism and Eastern Orthodox.
 The term “non-denominational” describes certain churches that are Protestant in conviction but are not associated with one of the denominations in Protestantism.